Kirchhundem: History

 Up until roughly the 8th century, thick broadleaf forests blanketed what is now Kirchhundem's municipal area.
 Beeches dominated the hills and slopes while oaks, elms, maples and other kinds of trees held sway in the dales.

 The first people are believed to have settled in the area of the Altes Feld ("Old Field") near Kirchhundem and in the Olpe Valley.
 About the 9th century they began clearing and settling activities, which lasted until the 13th century.

 The Hundem area's – "curia nomine homede" – first documentary mention might be the one found in one of Emperor Frederick I's documents from the year 1153.
 This attribution, however, is as much disputed as the other documents.
 The oldest undisputed reference is a document from the Kirchhundem parish archive from the year 1249, in which the conditions are laid out whereby Vogt (roughly "reeve") Widekind of Hundem (a mediaeval name for Kirchhundem's main centre) was to allow his people and others to make the Margaretenaltar at Hundem their own.

 As a second centre, Würdinghausen was mentioned in 1270.
 Only nine years later, so were Bettinghusen (Bettinghof), Böminghausen, Emlinghausen and Flape.
-In the two centuries that followed, almost all the centres that now make up today's community were mentioned in documents.
+In the two centuries that followed, almost all the centres that now make up today's municipality were mentioned in documents.
 Furthermore, many other centres are named that have since been forsaken.